 Part 2: Why Was Ethereum Classic Created?

 The Hard-fork has been a controversial subject, that has split literally split the Ethereum community in two.
 Both sides have made some valid points regarding their position on the hard-fork debate.

-- There is a slippery slope and once you modify / censor for one course/reason there is not a lot to keep you from doing it for other contracts
+- There is a slippery slope and once you modify or censor for one reason there is not a lot to keep you from doing it in other circumstances.

 Users that supported the hard fork argued the